Karin Immergut

-Karin Johanna Immergut (born December 22, 1960) is an American lawyer and jurist serving as a United States district judge of the United States District Court for the District of Oregon.
+Karin Johanna Immergut (born 1960) is an American lawyer who has served as a United States district judge of the United States District Court for the District of Oregon since 2019.
+She has concurrently served as a judge of the United States Foreign Intelligence Surveillance Court since 2024.

 Early life and education

-Immergut was born in Brooklyn, New York, on December 22, 1960.
+Immergut was born in Brooklyn, New York City, in 1960.
 Her father was an Austrian chemist and her mother a Swedish mathematician.
-Her parents married in Sweden and then immigrated to the United States where Karin was born.
+Her parents married in Sweden and then immigrated to the United States, where Karin was born.

-Immergut graduated from Amherst College in 1982 with a Bachelor of Arts.
-From 1982 to 1984, Immergut was a special assistant at the New York City Departments of Juvenile Justice and Corrections.
-She then attended the UC Berkeley School of Law, where she was managing editor of the Boalt Hall Journal of Industrial Relations (now Berkeley Journal of Employment & Labor Law).
-She graduated with a Juris Doctor in 1987.
+Immergut graduated from Amherst College in 1982 with her BA; upon graduation, she worked as a special assistant at the New York City Departments of Juvenile Justice and Corrections.

+Immergut then attended the UC Berkeley School of Law, graduating with her JD in 1987.
+While a student, she was managing editor of the Boalt Hall Journal of Industrial Relations (now Berkeley Journal of Employment & Labor Law).

 Career

-After law school she worked as a litigation associate at the law firm of Covington & Burling in Washington, D.C. for one year.
+After law school she worked as a litigation associate at the law firm of Covington & Burling in Washington, D.C., for one year.

 Following private practice, Immergut served as an assistant United States attorney for the Central District of California in Los Angeles for six years.
-During her tenure in the Central District of California, Immergut prosecuted several large-scale complex narcotics and money laundering cases and served as a deputy chief of the Narcotics Section and chief of the Training Section.
+During her tenure in the Central District of California, she prosecuted several large-scale complex narcotics trafficking and money laundering cases and served as a deputy chief of the Narcotics Section and chief of the Training Section.
 She then moved to Burlington, Vermont, to work for the firm Gravel & Shea for two years.

 Immergut served for five years as a deputy district attorney in Portland, Oregon, where she primarily prosecuted white collar crimes.
-In 1998, Immergut was a Multnomah County deputy district attorney and a longtime Democrat when she went to work for Independent Counsel Kenneth Starr, who was investigating then-President Bill Clinton.
-She re-registered as an independent upon taking that position.
+In 1998, while serving as a deputy district attorney, she went to work for independent counsel Kenneth Starr, who was investigating then-President Bill Clinton.
 Immergut personally questioned Monica Lewinsky in an August 6, 1998, deposition.
-In 2001, she joined the U.S. Attorney's office in Portland as an assistant U.S. attorney in the District of Oregon.
+In 2001, she joined the U.S. attorney's office in Portland as an assistant U.S. attorney in the District of Oregon.
 Serving two years in the position, she prosecuted cases involving white collar crime and worked on Project Safe Neighborhoods, a national gun violence reduction initiative.